hapax/hapax.github.io/assets/form.md

 of description, like the wrong zoom on a microscope, but I think that it is simply different information.
-The symmetries, order parameters which measure their brokenness, collective excitations which emergy as long-range descriptions of breaking, and so on, are something over and above the components.
+The symmetries, order parameters which measure their brokenness, and collective excitations which emerge as long-range messangers of disorder, are not simply the microscopics "zoomed out".
+They are something new, something "over and above" the spins of the lattice.
 <!-- often characterising phases of matter in terms of
 what are called *order parameters*, numbers which characterise the brokenness of a symmetry. -->